pithit/Clustering-Projects/README.md

 ## Clustering-Projects
-This is a small project for a course of my master degree in data science.
+This is a small project to assess Spotify database and try to get some cluster.
-A Spotify dataset was given.
 I applied three models to the data.
-Results are in the Code file
+Results are in the Code file.
+All the project was performed using R